Huang-Group-UMICH/CRTM2.4.0-database/README.md

 This package is to update CRTM2.4.0 cloud database by including new ice cloud scattering optics provided by Ping Yang’s group on Feb.13, 2023.

 1, Download crtm-master.zip. then unzip crtm-master.zip, and delete crtm-master.zip after unzipping, cd crtm-master.
 Or git clone git@github.com:JCSDA/crtm.git.
 2, ./Get_CRTM_Binary_Files.sh, then a folder fix will be obtained.
 4, cd fix/CloudCoeff/netCDF/, wget -N https://github.com/Huang-Group-UMICH/CRTM2.4.0-modified_with_new_icecloud/raw/main/CloudCoeff.nc4.

-5. The other steps are the same as the original CRTM2.4.0, as following, Configuration Step 1 ls  configuration/ for example, ./configuration/gfortran-debug.setup
+5. The other steps are the same as the original CRTM2.4.0, as following:

+   Configuration Step 1

+    ls  configuration/
+      for example, ./configuration/gfortran-debug.setup

     (note the .  -- for a detailed discussion of . vs. source see: https://unix.stackexchange.com/questions/58514/what-is-the-difference-between-and-source-in-shells)